jpanokha/dreambank/README.md

 Git clone the repository at some directory and move to the root directory dreambank https://github.com/jpanokha/dreambank.git

+All Dockerfile are multistage docker, it will use gradle/maven to run build first to create Jar and then creates docker images of the jar.

 ### Bank Config Server  & Mongodb
 This is a spring cloud based config server to hold configuration (properties) related to dreambank services.